 Bernard White A bio-tech engineer with super human strength.
 An experiment resulted in him losing his hand.
 He now has an artificial hand made of steel.
 The giant who is breaking the world record of massacre again and again with his supernatural strength and artificial hands specially made of steel.

-Also, not going to lie, I burst out laughing at Bernard's bio.
+I'm not going to lie, I burst out laughing at Bernard's Japanese bio.
 The world record of massacre indeed!

 The Outfoxies - Unofficial Soundtrack

-So, here it is, just for you, the unofficial Outfoxies soundtrack.
-Please, enjoy.
-Even better, there are two songs in this collection that aren't on the CD soundtrack- the music that plays when you're prompted to continue, and a 'stereo check' track, used to test the speakers in the arcade game, that happens to be the intermission music from Pac-Man.
-Unlike most of the other soundtracks on this site, this is actually really awesome, one of the best Namco soundtracks from the 90s, with the intro song being manly bad-ass- listening to it makes you want to find some people to kill by any means.
+This also has two songs that aren't on the CD soundtrack- the music that plays when you're prompted to continue, and a 'stereo check' track, used to test the speakers in the arcade game, that happens to be the intermission music from Pac-Man.
+So that's nice.
+You can find the official soundtrack elsewhere though, so maybe do that!

 And after the harsh battle, Mr. and Mrs. Acme disappeared forever...